Have you ever wondered if a million-dollar bill exists? Is it really worth a million dollars?

 Can one little piece of paper really make you a millionaire?
-Here’s what you need to know before you get scammed:
+Here’s what you need to know before you get scammed with fake money:

 No, there is no million dollar bill that is considered legal tender.
-The Federal Reserve has never printed a bank note worth $1,00,000 dollars.
+The Federal Reserve has never printed a banknote worth $1,00,000 million dollar value.